networknt/light-doc/content/en/service/gateway/_index.md

 The following are features we added to the light-gateway:

 * [Multiple OAuth 2.0][] provider support on the JWT token retrieval and JWT token verification via JWK.
+* [Rate Limit] helps the gateway regulate the traffic based on server, client, address, and user with optional request paths or services.

 [http-sidecar]: /service/http-sidecar/
 [Multiple OAuth 2.0]: /service/gateway/multiple-oauth/
+[Rate Limit]: /concern/limit/